Notifications for Confluent Cloud

 Connector notifications and state transitions

-The Confluent Cloud Console allows you to enable/disable notifications for connectors using the Manage notifications feature.
+In the Cloud Console, you can enable or disable notifications for connectors using the Manage notifications feature.

-If you enable this feature, Confluent Cloud sends a notification to your desired notification channel(s)–email, Slack, Microsoft Teams, or Generic Webhook–when the connector transitions from/to either one of the following states:
+If you enable this feature, Confluent Cloud sends a notification to your desired notification channels, such as email, Slack, Microsoft Teams, or generic webhook, when the connector transitions to or from either one of the following states:

 Each notification message includes the following content: